StupidCraft/HeadDrops/README.md

 ## API

 The plugin contains a custom event that you can hook into that allows you alter the default behavior of the plugin from your own plugin.
 Below is an example of how you can make all head drops be pumpkins.

 ```
 @EventHandler
-public void onHeadDropped(HeadDropEvent event)
+public void onHeadDropped(HeadDropEvent event) {
-{
     // Get the head that is supposed to be dropped
     ItemStack originalHead = event.getHeadDrop();

     // Implement your changes...
 For example, maybe it's Halloween, and you want all head drops to be a pumpkin head
     event.setHeadDrop(new ItemStack(Material.PUMPKIN));
 }
 ```

-## Additional Information

-For more information on this plugin, please refer to the [official plugin page](https://www.spigotmc.org/resources/headdrops-1-8-1-18.15964/).

 ## License